0x1void/OrcaZ/CONTRIBUTING.md

    - Any testing steps

 ### Pull Request checklist
-- Runs on Debian 13 Trixie (host) with KVM/libvirt.
+- Runs on **Arch Linux** (host) with **KVM/libvirt** (Debian 13 acceptable alternative).
 - No secrets, tokens, or private data included.
 - Documentation updated when behavior or steps change.
-- Tables and examples are clear and consistent with the rest of the README.
+- Tables and examples are clear and consistent with the README + Mermaid flows.
-- License notice: by contributing, you agree your code/docs are released under MIT.
+- License notice: by contributing, you agree your code/docs are released under **MIT**.

 ### Style for docs
-- US English in the English section; French in the French section.
+- US English in the 🇺🇸 section; French in the 🇫🇷 section.
 - Keep the tone simple and direct; prefer concrete steps over generic advice.
-- Use markdown tables where they add clarity.
+- Use Markdown tables where they add clarity.
 - Keep emojis helpful and minimal.

 ---   ZTr1∂n

-## 🇫🇷 Français
+## 🇫🇷

-Merci pour votre aide pour améliorer SentryX.
+Merci pour votre aide pour améliorer **OrcaZ**.
 Ce lab se veut pratique, reproductible et clair à étudier.
 Les contributions petites et ciblées sont les bienvenues.

 ### Comment contribuer
 - Ouvrir une issue 📝 pour :